Diabetes care in your area

 In the State of the Nation 2015 report, The Age of Diabetes (PDF, 1MB), Diabetes Scotland, highlights variations in essential diabetes care across Scotland that threatens to increase the risk to tens of thousands of people developing complications such as retinopathy, kidney disease or amputation.

 Based on findings from the Scottish Diabetes Survey and Diabetes UK’s own internal research, State of the Nation Scotland highlights that:

 - Across all Health Boards, people who have Type 1 diabetes receive fewer checks than people who have Type 2 diabetes,

-• For the first time in Scotland, there are more people diagnosed every year and living with diabetes than coronary heart disease,
+- There are more people diagnosed every year and living with diabetes than coronary heart disease,

 - Another 500,000 people in Scotland are at high risk of developing Type 2 diabetes.